About YAG Laser Capsulotomy

 "Excellent surgeon"- P. / Healthgrades / Feb 14, 2020

-At The Eye Center of Central PA, we know that experiencing cloudy, blurry vision after cataract removal surgery may be worrying or frustrating.
+At The Eye Center of Central PA, we know that experiencing cloudy, blurry vision after cataract surgery may be worrying or frustrating.
 However, it's essential to keep in mind that cataracts cannot return once the natural lens has been removed.
-Instead, this development is most likely due to posterior capsule opacification (PCO), which can occur in the capsule that used to hold the cataract lens.
-If you received cataract surgery in the past and are how noticing blurred vision, contact one of our offices throughout Central PA and set up your consultation.
+Instead, this development is most likely due to posterior capsule opacification (PCO), which can occur in the capsule that used to hold the new intraocular lens.
+If you received cataract surgery in the past and are how noticing blurred vision, contact our office and set up your consultation.